eytanohana/Graph-Algorithms/README.md

 Additionally edges can be weighted which in the case of nav systems can be represent some sort of measure for how long the road (edge) from point a to point b is, which can take in to account physical distance, traffic conditions, and other factors.

+In graph theory, vertices can accessed by computing a graph traversal.
+A graph traversal is an algorithm that "visits" each vertex in the graph.
+All types of traversal gives a specific order in which each vertex is visited.

+* Basic Traversals - Topological Sort
+* Trees - explanation
+* Spanning Trees i.e. BFS and DFS Traversals
+ - single shortest path
+* Dijkstras Algo
+* Graph Connectivity
+* Connected Components
+* Common Graph
+* Euler Trails and Circuit - Fleury's Algo
+* Hamiltonian Cycles
+ -  maybe Planarity
+* Graph Coloring

 Graphs are applicable in so many situations that thousands of algorithms have been developed for them.
 Algorithms like shortest path, spanning trees, graph traversals, topological sorts and more.